 What is gum disease?

 In short, gum disease is a common problem, where plaque builds up on your teeth.
-Plaque contain bacteria and as the bacteria increases it causes selling of the gums.
+Plaque contains bacteria and as the bacteria increases it causes swelling of the gums.
 This can lead to receding gums and the loss of supporting bone, which if left untreated, can result in weakened or even lost teeth.